-In order to decipher who the best candidate for scar revision surgery is Dr. Yang must consult with the patient and discuss their expectations for the final results he or she wishes to achieve and how much improvement can actually be made through the procedure.
+In order to decipher who the best candidate for scar revision surgery is Dr. Yang must consult with the patient and discuss their expectations for the final results he or she wishes to achieve and how much improvement can be made with a Scar Revision procedure.
 Understanding the surgical implications involved in treating a scar is necessary to have realistic expectations for surgery.
 For patients with scarring from burns, for instance, the trauma caused to the skin, deeper layers of tissue and even muscle may cause contracture scarring and require an extensive procedure to restore function to area the area affected by the burn.
 Keloid scars, on the other hand, grow out of the inflicted site due to overproduction of collagen during scarring and need to be treated in a much different way.
-Thus, it is evident that candidates for the scar revision procedure come in all shapes and sizes; however, having realistic expectations of the surgery and understanding the dynamics of your scar is crucial to having a successful post-operative outcome.

 Like facial scarring itself, the techniques used to reduce the appearance of the scar and/or improve the loss of facial function due to scarring vary immensely.
 For patients with smaller scars, skin treatments may be a viable option to reduce the appearance of the scar and smooth the skin around the scar.
 Using microdermabrasion, dermaplaning, and laser resurfacing Dr Yang is able smooth elevated and rough scars.
 While the scar will not vanish completely, its size and appearance will decrease dramatically.
 For keloids and hypertrophic scars, steroid injections can be used to decrease the size.
 These scars can also be removed surgically resulting in much smaller, less prominent scar.